Gfatouras/Lung-X-Ray-Classifier/README.md

 ## Business Problem

-By analyzing these images with deep learning models, we aim to support diagnostic processes, improve the accuracy of medical image classification, and provide diagnosis support.
+By analyzing these images with machine learning models, we aim to support diagnostic processes, improve the accuracy of medical image classification, and provide diagnosis support.

 ### Table of Contents